-The composition of the Board is governed by the provisions of the Banking Companies (Acquisition and Transfer of Undertakings) Act, 1970, Banking Regulation Act, 1949 and Nationalized Banks (Management and Miscellaneous Provisions) Scheme, 1970, as amended from time to time.
+The composition of the Board is governed by the provisions of the Banking Companies (Acquisition and Transfer of Undertakings) Act, 1970, the Banking Regulation Act, 1949 and the Nationalized Banks (Management and Miscellaneous Provisions) Scheme, 1970, as amended from time to time.

-The composition of Board of Directors of the Bank shall be as per provisions of Section 9(3) of the Banking Companies (Acquisition and Transfer of Undertakings) Act, 1970 and inline with RBI Guidelines dated 26.04.2021 and SEBI (LODR) Regulations 2015 as amended from time to time:
+The composition of Board of Directors of the bank shall be as per provisions of Section 9(3) of the Banking Companies (Acquisition and Transfer of Undertakings) Act, 1970 and in line with RBI Guidelines dated 26.04.2021 and SEBI (LODR) Regulations 2015 as amended from time to time:

-C = Post Clause under Pomarks (noture of

-Sr. Post Clause under Remarks (nature of

-No which appointment in the Bank /

-appointed other Companies)

-1 Chairman/ Managing 9(3)(a) Not more than five Whole

-Director & CEO/ Time Directors to be

-Executive Director/s appointed by the Central

-Government after

-consultation with the

-Reserve Bank of India.

-2 Government 9(3)(b) One Director who is an

-Nominee Director official of the Central

-Government to be

-nominated by the Central

-Government.

-3 RBI Nominee 9(3)(c) One Director to be

-= Director nominated by the Central

-Government on the

-recommendation of the

-Reserve Bank of India

-4 Workmen Employee 9(3)(e) One Director from among

-= Director 3(3)(6) such of the employees of

-Director

--

-Officer Frances 0(2)(f) workmen.

-5 Officer Employee 9(3)(f) One Director from among

-Director such of the employees of

-the Bank, who are not

-workmen.

-6 Chartered 9(3)(g) One Director who has

-Accountant Director been a Chartered

-Accountant for not less

-than fifteen years to be

-nominated by the Central

-Government after

-consultation with the
+Sr. No Post Clause under which Remarks (nature of appointment in the bank / other Companies) 1 Chairman / Managing Director & CEO / Executive Director/s appointed 9(3)(a) Not more than five Whole Time Directors to be appointed by the Central Government after consultation with the Reserve Bank of India.
+2 Government Nominee Director 9(3)(b) One Director who is an official of the Central Government to be nominated by the Central Government.
+3 RBI Nominee Director 9(3)(c) One Director to be nominated by the Central Government on the recommendation of the Reserve Bank of India 4 Workmen Employee Director 9(3)(e) One Director from among such of the employees of the bank, who are workmen.
+5 Officer Employee Director 9(3)(f) One Director from among such of the employees of the bank, who are not workmen.
+6 Chartered Accountant Director 9(3)(g) One Director who has been a Chartered Accountant for not less than fifteen years to be nominated by the Central Government after consultation with the Reserve Bank of India.
+7 Part Time Non- official Directors # 9(3)(h) Having special knowledge or practical experience in respect of a.
+Agriculture & Rural Economy b.
+Banking c.
+Co-operation d.
+Economics